pbatard/xtreamerdev/trunk/rtdsr/README.txt

    you will need to use a different hw_setting file.
 4. Type 'd' and transfer the 'rtdsr.bin' that you compiled
 5. Type 'g' to run the executable.
+6. For a list of commands, type 'help'